xxcordeau/TIL/README.md

-Select Update workflow at the top-right of the workflow editor to apply your approval and any changes to your workflow.
+workflow at the top-right of the workflow editor to apply your approval and any changes to your workflow.

 Troubleshoot setting up your approval
 For further support when setting up approvals for your project: Learn more about troubleshooting your approval setup